 Despite all the promises in popular leadership books, the thinking around leadership has made it harder for leaders to lead.
-Even before COVID-19, writers had diminished leadership by urging leaders to be authentic, to be servants, to be totally (and therefore untruthfully) responsible, to be humble, to respect everyone’s autonomy, and to seek consensus.
+Even before COVID-19, writers had diminished leadership by urging leaders to be authentic, to be servants, to be totally (and therefore untruthfully) responsible, be humble, respect everyone’s autonomy, and seek consensus.
 In short, writers have advised leaders to adopt the virtues of ordinary, nice, responsible people.
-The academic world has mostly defined leadership down to influencing.
-Thus, anyone can be a leader, and leadership takes place in all levels of an organisation.
+The academic world has mostly defined leadership down to influence.
+Thus, anyone can be a leader, and leadership takes place at all levels of an organisation.

 COVID-19 and the response of working virtually has made leadership even harder in three ways.
 First, with the increasing numbers of virtual meetings and clogged schedules, leaders are called on to be increasingly reactive.
 Second, in virtual meetings, people are easily distracted, listen to hear only what they expect to hear, and can secretly and easily ignore the video talking head.
 It’s an environment that requires leaders to perform at new heights of dramatic articulateness.
 Third, the casualness of yesterday is gone.
 To exert their moral authority virtually, leaders must establish that necks are on the line, that something must be done in the meeting, and they need to do that in a mood that makes others want to join in the distress and hard decision-making.
 These are knotty problems, but here are three first-aid remedies.

 Leaders become reactive when subordinates fire one challenge after another at them.
 Insist instead that for each challenge raised, you want to hear at least two different, credible solutions proposed and that you want to hear each participant evaluate the competing proposals.
 That way, new insights will arise.